 -

-Cool on a rack.
 Cool cookies for 5 minutes on the baking sheet.
 Transfer cookies to a wire rack to cool.
-Store cookies in an airtight container.
+Store cookies in an airtight container for up to five days.

 Recipe Notes

-Gluten-Free Flour: Bob’s Red Mill 1:1 Gluten-Free Baking Flour recommended.
-If you use a flour blend that doesn’t contain xanthan or guar gum, the cookies might spread.
+Gluten-Free Flour.
+Bob’s Red Mill 1:1 Gluten-Free Baking Flour recommended.
+If you use a flour blend that doesn’t contain xanthan or guar gum, whisk a half teaspoon into the flour before using.

-To Make Ahead: The cookie dough can be made ahead.
-Prepare through step four.
-Wrap bowl tightly with plastic wrap and refrigerate for up to two days.
+To Make Ahead.
+The cookie dough can be made ahead.
+Wrap the dough with plastic wrap and refrigerate for up to two days.
 Let dough soften at room temperature and then roll and bake as directed.